 Consequently, in 1990 the tiny Persian Gulf country was invaded, occupied then freed.
 And yes, this war was about oil.

 With a population of only 4.1 million, Kuwait remains sovereign today.
 Furthermore, its sovereign wealth fund is estimated to be one of the largest funds in the world, worth over $500 billion.

 Countries With A Sovereign Wealth Fund

-Kuwait and East Asian countries like China, Hong Kong, and Singapore have sovereign wealth funds as well.
-Unlike their oil-wielding counterparts.
-Like Kuwait, they set up their sovereign wealth fund to store and grow their excess funds.
+Kuwait and East Asian countries like China, Hong Kong, and Singapore also have sovereign wealth funds, unlike their oil-wielding counterparts.
+But, like Kuwait, they set up their sovereign wealth fund to store and grow their excess funds.

 How One Country Created A Sovereign Wealth Fund To Secure Its Future

 Over the past 30 years, the government of Norway has been saving lots of money for its citizens.
 As a result, Norway manages the world’s largest sovereign fund, worth $1.1 trillion.

 This fund belongs to every Norwegian citizen, and with over 5 million people living in Norway, every Norwegian citizen is worth $200,000 on paper.
 Yet, despite owning so much wealth, the people of Norway aren’t allowed to cash in on those savings.

 The government of Norway is adamant about preserving its wealth.
 Norway’s economy traditionally relied on fisheries, forestry, and Hydropower.